Hong Kong -- Shanghai Connect / Hong Kong -- Beijing Disconnect (?): Scaling the Great Wall of Chinese Securities Trading Costs: From Symbols to Numbers (From Modeling to Trading), Numerical Results

 \subsection{Stationary Tests on Volume and Price}

 \end{doublespace}

 \begin{doublespace} We perform standard stationary tests on prices and volume on the overall group of securities eligible for the Connect and also across just the dual listed securities.
-We perform the Augmented Dickey-Fuller (ADF) Test, the KPSS test and Phillips-Perron (PP) test.
+We perform the Augmented Dickey-Fuller (ADF) Test, the KPSS test and Phillips-Perron (PP) test (End-note \ref{Statistical Significance Testing}; Dickey \& Fuller 1979; Bhargava 1986; Phillips \& Perron 1988; Kwiatkowski, Phillips, Schmidt, \& Shin 1992; Greene 2003).
 The null hypothesis for the ADF and PP test is that there is a unit root against the alternate that the series is explosive or stationary.
 The KPSS null hypothesis is that the series is level or trend stationary against the alternate that there is a unit root.
 It is easily apparent that volumes are stationary and prices are not across the entire group of the connect securities.
 The last column, PP-stationary in Figure \ref{fig:Convergence-and-Stationary}, gives the count of securities with p-value less than the threshold $\left(\alpha=0.05\right)$ yielding this inference.
-A similar result holds when we look at volumes and prices across the dual listed pairs of securities. \end{doublespace}
+A similar result holds when we look at volumes and prices across the dual listed pairs of securities. \end{doublespace} \begin{doublespace}